Rachel Carson Center for Environment and Society

 Website: https://www.sonjaduempelmann.com/

-Sonja Dümpelmann joined the Rachel Carson Center in July 2023 as co-director and as the new chair of the environmental humanities at LMU Munich.
+Sonja Dümpelmann joined the Rachel Carson Center in July 2023 as co-director and new chair of environmental humanities at LMU Munich.
 Dümpelmann is a historian of urban landscapes and environments in the nineteenth and twentieth centuries.
 Among other things, she will bring concerns related to the built environment, its use, form, design, and representation as well as plants into discussions in the environmental humanities.
 Before moving to Munich, she was a tenured full professor in the Department of Landscape Architecture at the University of Pennsylvania Weitzman School of Design.
 More information on her work and previously held positions can be found on her website.

 Selected Publications